June 24, 2020

 For a broad overview of public records in North Carolina, visit NC State Archives Slave Records.

-From the recorded interview of one, Nora Foy Brown, this site can now make available all the documentation we have collected thus far in an effort to create an ever-evolving, truthful, honest narrative of that research as it relates to the families of Scotts Hill, Pender County, North Carolina, where peanuts, sweet potatoes, blueberries, and melons grew, whose young Black men served in WWI and WWII, whose mothers cooked for the soldiers at Camp Davis, and whose Black sons would purchase beach homes at Ocean City, Topsail Island, where their fathers had fished for generations, between ocean and sound, sound and ocean.
+From this one recorded interview of Nora Foy Brown, this site makes available the public records specific to Scotts Hill, Pender County, North Carolina, in an effort to create an ever-evolving, all-encompassing narrative of this area, where peanuts, sweet potatoes, blueberries, and melons grew, whose young men served in WWI and WWII, whose mothers cooked for the soldiers at Camp Davis, and whose sons would purchase beach homes at Ocean City, Topsail Island, where their fathers had fished for generations, between ocean and sound, sound and ocean.

 The uploading of this research is a continual process.